Western States Policy Advocate

-UCS is an equal opportunity employer actively seeking to diversify its staff.
-In particular, we’re dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
+UCS is an equal-opportunity employer actively seeking to diversify its staff.
+We’re dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and environmental advocacy.
 We’re also committed to building an inclusive workplace culture where talented people of widely diverse backgrounds can thrive.
 We believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.

-To Apply: Please visit here to upload a cover letter, resume, and one persuasive writing sample.
+To Apply: We know some great candidates won’t check all these boxes, and we also know you might bring important skills that we haven’t considered.
+If that’s you, don’t hesitate to apply and tell us about yourself.
+Please upload a cover letter and resume.
 In the cover letter, please confirm that the listed salary meets your expectations.
 Upload materials in Word or PDF format only.
 No phone calls, please.

 For in-office roles, UCS employees must be fully vaccinated against COVID-19.
 Employees are considered fully vaccinated as defined by the CDC.
 All new hires who will be reporting to an office location must provide notice of their vaccination status and vaccination documentation, on or before their first day of work.
 For all others, UCS strongly encourages full vaccinations among its employees, up to and including booster shots, even if working remotely.